cardano-foundation/CIPs/CIP-0120/README.md

 including spaces and punctuation.

 While 80 characters is a limit, authors don't have to try and always hit 80.
-Legibility of the raw document SHOULD be kept in mind.
+Legibility of the raw (unrendered) document SHOULD be kept in mind.

 #### Sentences